Should You Have a Partner?

 - It may be necessary to have a partner to contribute capital and share the risk when things do not proceed as planned.

 - A partnership should have provisions made for exit strategies and you will need experts experienced in succession planning.
 What happens if a partner dies or becomes disabled?
 Or if family members want to join or quit the firm?
-In our Building My Own Business course, Sessions 14 Selling your business and session 15 Considerations for family succession can provide important insights and who to call upon for advice.
+In our Business Expansion course, Sessions 14 Selling your business and session 15 Considerations for family succession can provide important insights and who to call upon for advice.

 Some of the arguments against having a partner: